A Northeast Pacific Silkpunk campaign

 Silkpunk Taijitu[一] |

-Silkpunk Victoria is a science fantasy role-playing game campaign set in an alternate history at the close-of-the-19th Century.
+Silkpunk Victoria is a science fantasy role-playing game campaign set in an alternate history at the close of the 19th Century.
 It is a steampunk setting which nevertheless eschews the traditional privileging of Victorian Britain — or the American frontier — in favour of a re-imagined, Pacific-inspired ethos — and æsthetic — that is more eclectically cosmopolitan.

 Further south is the independent California Republic.
 Even further south along the coast is the Qīng territory of Qīng Jiāzhōu.
 Inland are the Great Basin Confederacy of Indigenous Peoples in the northern region of the Great Basin, and the Great Range Confederacy of Indigenous Peoples in the northern region of southwestern North America.